 5. A gateway to an incomparable cultural universe

-Learning a language isn’t just about the alphabet, vocabulary, and grammar rules.
+Language learning isn’t just about the alphabet, vocabulary, and grammar rules.
 This would also include the rich culture rooted deep within it.

 Japanese culture is unique and a perfect mixture of tradition and modernity.
 The ability to speak Japanese opens a window into one of the world’s most fascinating, multicolored, and ancient civilizations.